What is Ovarian Cancer?

 Please notify me immediately if your condition becomes worse after you have been discharged from hospital.

 Recovery from ovarian cancer surgery

-Pain after surgery: All patients receive strong painkillers during and after surgery.
-All patients will receive pain killers upon leaving the hospital.
-It is critical that all patients continue the pain medication beyond discharge from hospital for approximately 10 to 14 days.
+Pain after surgery: All patients will receive pain killers upon leaving the hospital.
+It is critical that patients continue the pain medication beyond discharge from hospital for approximately 10 to 14 days.
 Otherwise pain will catch up and you will worry.

 Exercise after surgery: Whenever possible we will mobilise patients on the day or the day after a hysterectomy with the help of experienced physiotherapy staff.
 At discharge, I recommend to "take it easy" for a couple of weeks.
 Gentle exercise is possible as is light homeduties.
 Competitive training should be avoided for a few weeks.

 After surgery, you should be seen regularly for follow-up for 5 years.
 These examinations will always include pelvic examinations and tumour marker (blood) tests.
 I recommend PET/CT scans only if needed.
 After five years, the risk of a recurrence becomes very low.
 Should you experience any bleeding or pain, please do not hesitate and contact my office straight away.

 Cancers of all types and stages may recur.
 Recurrence may be local or in the pelvis or at distant sites (abdomen, lungs).
 Treatment of recurrent ovarian cancer depends on the type of cancer (epithelial, non-epithelial, borderline), the time interval between the first diagnosis of cancer and the recurrence (the longer the better) and the distribution of disease (how many spots of cancer and their localisation).